 - Stop watering when bulbs have reached full size and the tops begin to fall.

 - Using a hoe or hand tool, make a shallow cut to kill weeds just below the soil level before they become a problem.

 - Do not hoe or chop too deeply.

-- Mulching with herbicide-free grass clippings, weed-free straw, or other organic material to a depth of three to four inches can help prevent weed growth, decreasing the need for frequent cultivation.
+- Mulch with herbicide-free grass clippings, weed-free straw, or other organic material to a depth of 3 to 4 inches to help prevent weed growth and reduce the need for frequent cultivation.

 Insects are not a major problem with onions, although onion maggots can be a potential pest.
 Onion maggots bore into plant stems, causing the plants to turn yellow and wilt.

 For assistance in diagnosing unknown problems, visit the University of Minnesota Extension diagnostic site “What’s wrong with my plant?”

 Several kinds of rot can infect onions, including Fusarium basal rot, Botrytis neck rot and bacterial soft rot.